Chr15w1986/Python_PP3/README.md

 * When the game comes to an end and the user requests to restart the game, the game loops back to User vs AI, without the possibility of inputting a new number for difficulty purposes.
 The game does run as normal apart from this issue
-* If the user types anything other than `y` or `n` at the restart game section, the game just exits and the only way to play again is to press the run program button at the top of the page
 * All previously known errors during the development process have been resolved